fuzzylogicxx/fuzzylogic/posts/collected-web-accessibility-guidelines-tips-and-tests.md

 ### Using the form element simplifies your JavaScript for event handling

 Using the `form` element can also make it easier for you to meet user expectations in your JS-powered experience.
 This is because it gives you a single element (`form`) and event combination that allows listening to _multiple_ interactions.
 With a form element you can add a listener for the `submit()` event.
 This event fires automatically in response to the various ways users expect to submit a form, including pressing <kbd>enter</kbd> inside a field.

+## Anchors and buttons

+When you need to let the user navigate to another page (or part of a page) or download a file, use an anchor element.

+For ea you need to let the user trigger an action such as copying to clipboard, launching a modal or submitting a form, use a button element.

+Anchors should include an `href` attribute otherwise the browser will treat it like a non-interactive element.
+This means the link will not be included in the expected focus order and will not present a pointer to mouse users like it should.
+These days there is no remaining use case for an anchor without an `href`.
+We no longer need [named anchors](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#name) to create link-target locations within the page because we can use the `id` attribute (on any element) for that.
+And if you want an interactive element that does not link somewhere, you should use `button`.

+Do not remove the focus outline from links and buttons in CSS, unless it’s to provide a better version.

+Ensure you always give links and buttons an accessible name, even when they use icons rather than text.
+This might be through visually hidden text or perhaps using an ARIA-related attribute.

 ## Ensure keyboard support